How to Trade

 There are three types of theory: Weak, Semi-strong, and Strong.
 Each type has varying levels of information and sources to back it up.

 - Weak form of efficiency states that past information does not predict future values of the stock.
-Therefore, using technical analysis is pointless since predicting the price of the stock is not possible.
-Fundamental analysis can be used, however, only for the short-term, and will not work for the long term.
+Therefore, using A technique of forecasting the direction of prices by studying past market behaviour using primarily... is pointless since predicting the price of the stock is not possible.
+The study of an asset’s inherent value.
+Current affairs and economic data may influence the value ... can be used, however, only for the short-term, and will not work for the long term.

 - Semi-strong form efficiency suggests that neither fundamental, which uses current

 public information to forecast the stock price, nor technical analysis, which

 relies on past information to forecast a stock price, is relevant in predicting

 a high The benefit one receives on an investment. because the stock price adjusts quickly to new public information.

 However, insider information might give an investor an advantage.
 Investors relying on this method cannot expect a high return on An asset (usually money or work) provided to another in expectation of receiving a cash return or be....

 - A strong form of efficiency believes that a stock price reflects all the historical data, past trends, relevant latest information as well as insider information.
 It is impossible to earn an excess return by any means.
 Like with semi-strong form, neither technical nor fundamental analysis will work.